-In 2022, the Sacramento City Council approved the acceptance and allocation of HOME-ARP funds.
-The American Rescue Plan (ARP) provides \$5 billion to assist individuals or households who are homeless, at risk of homelessness, and other vulnerable populations, by providing housing, rental assistance, supportive services, and non-congregate shelter, to reduce homelessness and increase housing stability across the country.
-These grant funds will be administered through HUD's HOME Investment Partnerships Program (HOME).
+On October 25, 2022, the Sacramento County Board of Supervisors approved the acceptance and allocation of HOME-ARP funds by Resolution 2022-0897.
+The American Rescue Plan provides \$5 billion to assist individuals or households who are homeless, at risk of homelessness, and other vulnerable populations, by providing housing, rental assistance, supportive services, and non-congregate shelter, to reduce homelessness and increase housing stability across the country.
+These grant funds will be administered through HUD's HOME Program.